goldin2008/Note/README.md

 Experience with Python-based data visualization packages and tools (Matplotlib, Plotly, Superset) Experience in building, deploying and maintaining data pipelines using open source tools like Python and Airflow Experience with git and version control workflows
+The ability to clearly and effectively communicate the results of complex analysis to a broad audience Expertise in designing and testing experiments.
+Experience working with data technologies that allow effective storage and analysis of large amounts of data (e.g. Hadoop, Hive, Spark, Presto, S3, etc).
+Experience with AWS technologies like Redshift, S3, EC2, Data Pipeline, & EMR Experience diving into data to discover hidden patterns Able to write production level code, which is well-written and explainable Experience with big data and building large-scale data pipelines end-to-end.
+Experience in working with cross-functional teams and driving data-driven decisions.
+Strong critical thinking and communication skills.
+Experience in the area of user growth and engagement.
+Experience working with large data sets and distributed computing tools (Map/Reduce, Hadoop, Hive, or Spark).
+Programming skills in one of the following languages SQL, Java, or JavaScript on a UNIX or Linux platform.
+5+ years professional experience in software development in languages related to ML like Python or R. Experience working with RESTful API and general service-oriented architectures.
+Ability to develop experimental and analytic plans for data modeling processes, use of strong baselines, ability to accurately determine cause and effect relationships
+Knowledge of SparkML
+Strong knowledge of computer science fundamentals, including object-oriented design, data structures, and algorithms Strong knowledge of statistics, machine learning, and natural language processing Familiarity with basic fundamentals of probability theory and statistics.
+Capable of clearly communicating complex analyses to a non-technical audience, including extensive experience presenting to leadership groups
+Strong programming (Scala/Java) and shell scripting skills Experience with real-time processing technologies like Spark/Storm/Flink Experience with Hadoop/Hive

 ```